top of page

 Levulan® is an effective treatment for Grade 1 or 2 AKs of the face or scalp.
 The benefits of Levulan® PDT treatment are:

-• Recovery begins right after treatment with BLU-U®
+• Recovery begins immediately after treatment with BLU-U®

 • Levulan® PDT treatment targets and destroys only the damaged AK cells

-• 94% of patients treated with Levulan® PDT rated their response to treatment as good to excellent
+• 94% of patients treated with Levulan® PDT rated their response as good to excellent

 • Complete response demonstrated in a high percentage of patients